-Defence Navy, on the other hand refers to nations’ maritime military wing.
+Defence Navy, on the other hand, refers to nations’ maritime military wing.
 Naval ships are those which are used at times of international crises to protect the water boundaries of a nation from getting infiltrated or attacked unduly.
 Every nation with a waterline has its own navy service with its own code of rules and stipulations.
-Thus, a career in defence navy would involve services for the respective country through duty on war ships.
+Thus, a career in defence navy would involve services for the respective country through duty on warships.

 Both merchant navy and defence have deals with ships.
 While the first one is purely commercial, the second one involves careers of high respect and skills.

 Both merchant navy and navy have their own set of eligibility criteria for entering the maritime services.
 Individuals interested in enrolling for a career in merchant marines need to have a basic high school certification with subjects like physics, chemistry and math.
-Alternatively, individuals interested in applying for higher hierarchical positions need to have a graduation certification in science.
+Alternatively, individuals interested in applying for higher hierarchical positions need to have a graduate certification in science.

 The most important requirement of joining a country’s naval services is that the individual applying needs to be a citizen of that country.
-This factor forms the most important difference between merchant navy and navy in terms of eligibility criteria.
+This factor forms the most important difference between the merchant navy and navy in terms of eligibility criteria.
 Most of the navies of the world have their own entrance and screen exams for choosing the right candidates.
 However, both merchant and defence navy have the same requirements as far as the fitness and medical condition of the person is concerned.

 3. Pay Scale

-This is one of the most talked about topic among candidates planning a career at sea.
+This is one of the most talked-about topic among candidates planning a career at sea.
 In the merchant marines, the pay scales depend on the standards set by international institutions like the International Labour Organisation (ILO) and the International Transport Workers’ Federation (ITF).

 By contrast in the navy, the pay-scale depends on the position of an individual and his total work experience.
 The pay-scale is set as per a nation’s laws and differs from country to country.

-It is to note that though the salary of merchant navy officers is always a talk of the town, a career in defence navy is something that comes with highest level of respect and pride.
+It is to note that though the salary of merchant navy officers is always a talk of the town, a career in defence navy is something that comes with the highest level of respect and pride.

 4. Ranking structure